benchan79/ntu_sctp_software_engrg/module_01-intro_to_software_devt/mod_1.1_software_dev_envt/assignment.md

 }
 ```
 ```
-Another way as the hint suggests is to use apply box-sizing like so:
+Another way as the hint suggests is to apply box-sizing like so:
 ```
 ```
 .child {